1 / 9

 Overview

-Paulownia tomentosa is a fast-growing deciduous tree reaching 30-50 feet (9-15 m) tall with a spread of 30-40 feet (9-12 m), developing a broad, rounded to irregular crown with coarse, open branching.
-Growth rate is rapid at 24-48 inches (61-122 cm) per year in favorable conditions; coppiced or juvenile stems may grow 8-15 feet (2.4-4.6 m) in a single season.
-Bark is smooth, grayish-brown on young trees, becoming slightly roughened on mature trunks.
-Leaves are opposite, simple, broadly ovate to heart-shaped, 6-12 inches (15-30 cm) long on mature trees and up to 24 inches (61 cm) on vigorous juvenile or coppiced growth; leaves are densely pubescent on both surfaces.
-Terminal panicles, 8-12 inches (20-30 cm) long, of tubular, pale violet to lavender flowers, each 2 inches (5 cm) long and 1.5 inches (4 cm) across, appear in April to May before leaves emerge.
-Flower buds form the previous summer and are held in conspicuous brown, velvety clusters through winter; buds are killed at temperatures below approximately -10°F (-23°C), resulting in no bloom in cold winters.
-Flowers are fragrant, with a vanilla-like scent.
-Woody, ovoid seed capsules, 1-1.5 inches (2.5-4 cm) long, split open in fall, each releasing several thousand tiny winged seeds.
-Self-seeding is prolific; the species is classified as invasive in the eastern and southeastern United States, where it colonizes disturbed sites, roadsides, and forest margins.
-Wood is brittle; branches break in ice and wind storms.
-Leaves, flowers, and seed capsules create significant litter throughout the year.
+Paulownia tomentosa is a fast-growing deciduous tree in the family Paulowniaceae reaching 30–50 feet (9–15 m) tall and 30–40 feet (9–12 m) wide with a broad rounded to irregular crown and coarse open branching.
+Growth is rapid at 24–48 inches (61–122 cm) per year under favorable conditions, and coppiced or juvenile stems can reach 8–15 feet (2.4–4.6 m) in a single season.
+Leaves are opposite, simple, and broadly ovate to heart-shaped, 6–12 inches (15–30 cm) long on mature trees and up to 24 inches (61 cm) on coppiced juvenile growth, and are densely pubescent on both surfaces.
+The inflorescence is the feature that carried the species into Western cultivation: terminal panicles 8–12 inches (20–30 cm) long of tubular pale violet to lavender flowers, each 2 inches (5 cm) long and 1.5 inches (4 cm) across, open on the bare branches in April and May before leaf emergence, and the flowers carry a sweet vanilla-like scent.
+Flower buds form the previous summer and overwinter in conspicuous brown velvety clusters on the bare branches, but bud cold-hardiness is limited to about -10°F (-23°C), so bloom is unreliable in USDA zones 5 and colder where winter low temperatures frequently fall below that threshold.
+Woody ovoid seed capsules 1–1.5 inches (2.5–4 cm) long split open in fall and release several thousand tiny winged seeds per capsule, and a mature tree can release one to two million seeds per year.
+Limitation: P. tomentosa is listed as invasive across much of the eastern and southeastern United States including Pennsylvania, New Jersey, Maryland, Virginia, West Virginia, Tennessee, Kentucky, North Carolina, South Carolina, and Georgia, where bird-dispersed and wind-dispersed seeds establish in disturbed ground, roadsides, clear-cuts, riparian corridors, and forest margins and displace native vegetation, and planting is discouraged under state invasive plant programs across that region.
+The wood is brittle and fails in ice storms and high winds, and the seed capsules, large fallen leaves, and dropped flowers create heavy litter throughout the growing season.

 Native Range

-Native to central and western China, in provinces including Hubei, Sichuan, and Yunnan.
-Occurs in mountain forests and forest margins at elevations of 1,600-5,900 feet (500-1,800 m).
-Widely naturalized in the eastern and southeastern United States, Japan, and parts of Europe, where it is classified as invasive in many regions.Suggested Uses
+Native to central and western China in Hubei, Sichuan, and Yunnan provinces, growing in mountain forests and forest margins at 1,600–5,900 feet (500–1,800 m) elevation.
+Widely naturalized from cultivated stock across the eastern and southeastern United States, parts of Japan, and parts of Europe, where it is listed as invasive in many state and regional invasive plant programs and colonizes disturbed ground, roadsides, clear-cuts, and forest margins.Suggested Uses

 Appearance